LIVING WITH HIV/AIDS IN GHANA

 The words scratched onto the wall are a haunting reminder of the day a mother lost her daughter to AIDS.
 With a bright smile that belies her pain, Rose (pictured below) is a Ghanaian woman who lives in abject poverty, suffers from chronic tuberculosis, and is HIV positive.
 The latter, a condition she keeps a secret from even her closest relatives.

 In 2008, I travelled to the small town of Bekwai in Ghana’s Ashanti region to take part in a three-months long volunteer project with a community-based organisation that works in the field of HIV/AIDS awareness and protection and support of vulnerable women and children.
 Albert and Evelyn Annadie, the couple who founded the Kaleo Area Women’s Development Association (KAWDA), welcomed me as a 20-something graduate eager to learn about the organisation and the prevalence of HIV/AIDS in Ghana.

-As part of the volunteer project I conducted basic educational workshops about HIV transmission in several schools in the area.
+As part of the volunteer project, I conducted basic educational workshops in several schools in the area about HIV transmission.
 I also travelled to remote villages with KAWDA staff members to visit women like Rose in their homes and to deliver donations of food and a small amount of money.
 Most of the women we visited lived in conditions of extreme poverty with little or no belongings and barely a roof over their heads.

 KAWDA serves as a lifeline for women who are tested positive for HIV (usually during pregnancy) and who are unable to seek the emotional support they need from their families for fear of possible rejection and social isolation due to the stigma attached to HIV/AIDS in Ghana.
 Through a hospital referral, the women are connected with KAWDA, which endeavours to offer the women counselling and emotional support, and the financial means to travel to the nearest town for regular doctor visits as well as the lifesaving anti-retroviral drugs.